-6. Whoever sheds man's blood, his blood shall be shed by man (the first mention of capital punishment in Scripture) - for He made man in the image of God (Genesis 9:6, HBFV throughout)
+Whoever sheds man's blood, his blood shall be shed by man (the death penalty) - for He made man in the image of God (Genesis 9:6, HBFV throughout).

-Ancient Israel, according to the Old Testament Biblical law, had a multitude of capital offenses.
+Ancient Israel, according to Biblical law, had a multitude of offenses that came with the penalty of death.
 Under the old covenant, the "church" and the state were united.
 The duty of the government was to enforce the laws of the Torah against those who violated them.

-Note that Paul wrote this when he was a citizen of the Roman Empire, which had a government that formally upheld pagan, idolatrous practices (such as worshiping the emperors).
-Nevertheless, Christians were told to obey the Empire, so long as it did not tell them to violate God's law (cf. Acts 5:29).
-Furthermore, the Romans were empowered to impose death on criminals (verses 3 - 4).
-Human governments today do have the power and right to take a person's life for murder, even though they are not a theocracy based solely on God's laws.
+The apostle Paul wrote the book of Romans while he was a Roman citizen.
+The empire had, at the time, a government that formally upheld pagan, idolatrous practices.
+In spite of this, Christians were commanded to obey Rome's laws so long as it did not tell them to violate God's will (cf. Acts 5:29).
+The Romans were empowered to impose the penalty of death for certain crimes (verses 3 - 4).
+Human governments today also possess the same basic right.